Medication in Care

 We’ve all heard of it and almost all of us have taken it in one form or another which is why it’s important to properly understand what it is, how it’s used and what its effects are on us and those we care about.

-Furthermore, when you consider that between 20-50% of patients don’t take their medication as prescribed and as many as 70% of residents in care experience some form of medication error per day, understanding the role of medication is vital.
+Furthermore, when you consider that between 20-50% of patients don’t take their medication as prescribed.
+Also, as many as 70% of residents in care experience some form of medication error per day.
+It is important to understand that the role of medication is vital.
+This also emphasize the need for proper medication training.

 What is medication?